Agricultural and Rural Policy

 - Semester 1

-Three professional workshops allow students to further explore the integration of sustainability criteria into planning and policy, these are:
+A professional development workshop allows students to further explore the integration of sustainability criteria into planning and policy, this covers:

-- Environmental Impact Assessment (EIA) and its links to planning (half day);
+- Environmental Impact Assessment (EIA) and its links to planning;

-- Strategic Environmental Assessment (SEA) in policy formulation (half day), and
+- Strategic Environmental Assessment (SEA) in policy formulation, and

-- Environmental Due Diligence (EDD) in development funding (half day).
+- Environmental Due Diligence (EDD) in development funding.

-Finally, the module considers how agricultural and rural development policy may be put into practice through a further professional skills development workshop:
+The module also considers how agricultural and rural development policy may be put into practice through analysis of a case study

 To achieve credit for this module, students must be able to: